Superintendent Kemp's Weekly Update

 Children ages 18 and under who live in Santa Clara County and are either qualified for CalWORKS or CalFresh benefits (such as free or reduced price meals), a current or former foster youth, on probation, or have special needs, can go to summer camp for free this year.
 The Santa Clara County Public Health Department has issued specific guidance on how summer programs can operate safely, including limiting the number of children per group and following the County’s health protocols.
 However, there are still numerous allowed activities that kids can sign-up for including karate, music lessons, art classes, fitness, after-school activities, and horseback riding lessons.
 More: Free Summer Camp Information

 Santa Clara County Public Health Department

-Remember to maintain social distance of at least six feet and wear face coverings when you need to leave your home during the shelter-in-place.
-More: Shelter in Place FAQs (Shelter in Place FAQs - Spanish).
+Remember to maintain social distance of at least six feet and wear face coverings when you need to leave your home.
+Do you wonder what shelter-in-place and social distance looks like?
+Watch this Social Distancing During COVID-19 video and read these Shelter in Place FAQs (Shelter in Place FAQs - Spanish).

 Important Dates this Week

 - Tuesdays and Thursdays from 9:30 a.m. to 12:30 p.m. — Submit a request by emailing email@example.com to schedule an appointment